-I am an assistant professor in the department of physics at UC Davis.
-I earned my Ph.D. in astrophysics at UC Berkeley and pursued postdoctoral research at Yale University, Caltech, and Carnegie Observatories.
-Read more about my research and my academic history.
+I am an associate professor in the Department of Physics & Astronomy at the University of California, Davis.
+I earned my PhD in astrophysics at the University of California, Berkeley, and I pursued postdoctoral research at Yale University, Caltech, and Carnegie Observatories.
+Read more about my background.

 I am fortunate to pursue research with the fantastic group below.

 Theodore is our group’s Chief Morale Officer.
-He earned his Pretty hairy Dog (PhD) degree at Caltech in 2015 (advisor: JoAnn Boyd) and also pursued a postdog fellowship at Carnegie Observatories.
-As you can see above, he basically runs our group.
+He joined our group after a short stay at LA county’s Baldwin Park Animal Care Center.
+Deciding that astrophysics might be more interesting than squirrel chasing, he earned his Pretty hairy Dog (Ph.D.) degree at Caltech (advised by JoAnn Boyd).
+He then pursued a postdog fellowship at Carnegie Observatories.
+As you can see, he effectively runs our group.

 Samantha Benincasa joined us in 2018-2020 as a postdoctoral research scholar, modeling the interstellar medium (gas) in the Milky Way and nearby galaxies.
 Sam went on as a postdoctoral fellow in the Department of Astronomy at the Ohio State University, where she held a President’s Postdoctoral Scholarship, a NSERC Fellowship, and a CCAPP Fellowship.